lunaflight/courserekt/README.md

 5. Navigate to `src/coursereg_history`.
 Run `make all`.
 6. You're done!
 The data should have been added successfully and ready to use.

+### Deployment to Vercel

+To deploy your application to Vercel, follow these steps:

+1. Ensure npm is installed.
+This is required to manage dependencies and execute commands.
+    - **Windows/Mac:** Download the Node.js installer from the [Node.js website](https://nodejs.org/en/download/).
+        - **Linux (apt)** `sudo apt install nodejs npm`
+        - **Linux (dnf)** `sudo dnf install nodejs npm`
+        - **Linux (pacman)** `sudo pacman -S nodejs npm`
+2. Install the Vercel CLI globally: `npm install -g vercel`.
+3. Log in to Vercel by running the following command: `vercel login`.
+4. Navigate to the project root in the terminal.
+5. Deploy your application to Vercel: `vercel --prod`.

+This will initiate the deployment process, and Vercel will guide you through the necessary steps to deploy your application.

 ## Contributing

 Feel free to fork the project, make some changes, and submit a pull request.
 If you find any bugs or have any suggestions, please open an issue.
 All contributions are welcomed!